-Yalitzia has been so significant in social and cultural matters, that the United Nations Educational, Scientific and Cultural Organization (UNESCO) appointed her as a goodwill ambassador (a 2-year title).
-Since then, she has focused on creating an agenda in favor of the integration and rights of indigenous people worldwide.
+Yalitza has been so significant in social and cultural matters, that the United Nations Educational, Scientific and Cultural Organization (UNESCO) appointed her as a goodwill ambassador (a 2-year title).
+Since then, she has been focused on creating an agenda in favor of the integration and human rights of indigenous people worldwide.

 She is supporting her community and others around the world.

-The preservation of indigenous languages has been an important part of her plea, promoting measures that help parents teach children their respective languages to prevent their disappearance.
-As she personally experienced at home, many families refuse to teach their native language to their children to protect them against discrimination.
+The preservation of indigenous languages has been an important part of her plea, promoting measures that help parents teach children their respective languages to prevent their extinction.
+As she personally experienced at home, many families refuse to teach their native language to their children to protect them from discrimination.
 This means that many languages are in danger of disappearing.

 Another banner in her fight for defending indigenous peoples has consisted of safeguarding people’s cultural heritage, as well as integrating their knowledge into environmental management and adapting to the climate crisis.
 According to Aparicio, indigenous communities are more connected to the land, because they respect and care for it as a source of food and life, highlighting how much we have to learn from indigenous values.

 She shows why our personal sustainability is so important.